Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 KAT-BIST tests both OHT and end-to-end correctness using deterministic input and output validation.
 First, various bit stream samples are input to the OHT, including a number with poor statistical quality.
 Samples cover a wide range of statistical properties and test whether the OHT logic correctly identifies those that are "unhealthy."
 During the KAT-BIST phase, deterministic random numbers are output continuously from the end of the pipeline.
 The BIST Output Test Logic verifies that the expected outputs are received.

-If there is a BIST failure during startup, the DRNG will refuse to issue random numbers and will issue a BIST failure notification to the on-chip test circuitry.
-This BIST logic avoids the need for conventional on-chip test mechanisms (e.g., scan and JTAG) that could undermine the security of the DRNG.
+If there is a BIST failure during startup, the DRNG will not issue random numbers and will issue a BIST failure notification to the on-processor test circuitry.
+This BIST logic avoids the need for conventional on-processor test mechanisms (e.g., scan and JTAG) that could undermine the security of the DRNG.

-RDRAND retrieves a hardware generated random value from the DRNG and stores it in the destination register given as an argument to the instruction.
+RDRAND retrieves a hardware-generated random value from the SP800-90A compliant DRGB and stores it in the destination register given as an argument to the instruction.
 The size of the random value (16-, 32-, or 64-bits) is determined by the size of the register given.
 The carry flag (CF) must be checked to determine whether a random value was available at the time of instruction execution.

 Note that RDRAND is available to any system or application software running on the platform.
 That is, there are no hardware ring requirements that restrict access based on process privilege level.
 As such, RDRAND may be invoked as part of an operating system or hypervisor system library, a shared software library, or directly by an application.